grmarxer/Short_Message_Peer-to-Peer_Protocol/Building_a_BIG-IP_SMPP_Test_Environment.md

 ### Purpose of this Guide

 This procedure will provide you with step by step instructions for creating a SMPP v3.4 environment (ESME's and SCMS's) and configuring BIG-IP as a message routing proxy for SMPP v3.4.
-In this configuration we will configure four conceptual SMSC's running on a single SMSC host and 4 conceptual ESME's running on a single EMSE host.
+In this configuration we will configure four simulated SMSC's running on a single SMSC host and 4 simulated ESME's running on a single EMSE host.
 The BIG-IP will use generic MRF and iRules to proxy traffic between ESME's and SMSC's.
 The iRule also supports short message code routing from SMSC to EMSE's.
 The logic for this solution is completely based on generic MRF and iRules.
 If you wish to expand the functionality beyond the scope of what is included here you will have to modify the iRules to support that functionality.

 <br/>